26 Years Later, 'Lorena' Revisits The Bobbitt Saga — And The Media Reaction

 Those too young to remember the particulars of the Bobbitt case may be morbidly curious about it.
 But if you were around and aware back in the '90s, you may well ask: Why revisit this infamous, and familiar, story?
 And why now?

-I asked similar questions when ESPN announced a few years ago that it was presenting a multi-part documentary series on O.J.
+I asked similar questions when ESPN announced a few years ago that it was presenting a multipart documentary series on O.J.
 Simpson, called O.J.: Made in America.
-But then I previewed the series, and saw what those filmmakers were up to: With the passage and perspective of time, they were telling a larger, more involved and important story about fame, the media and race.
+But then I previewed the series and saw what those filmmakers were up to: With the passage and perspective of time, they were telling a larger, more involved and important story about fame, the media and race.

 In Lorena, Rofé is just as fascinated by fame and the media.
-But instead of race, he focuses on gender, and on the very different treatments of men and women in the courts and in the headlines.
+But instead of race, he focuses on gender and on the very different treatments of men and women in the courts and in the headlines.
 In the #MeToo era, this examination couldn't be more relevant.

 The research and homework here are impressive.
 The program provides fresh interviews with both John and Lorena Bobbitt, as well as with many of the lawyers, jurors, character witnesses and journalists involved in the case.